Fonds 341 Marion Hill fonds

 Scope and content:

-Twelve baby photographs of Marion, between 3 and 9 months of age, at Beaverlodge with her Mother Laura, her father Edward, and the family dog.
-Photos also show the pram and a small rocking chair used when she was an infant.
+Twelve baby photographs of Marion, between 3 and 9 months of age, at Beaverlodge with her mother Laura, her father Edward, and the family dog.
+Photographs also show the pram and a small rocking chair used when she was an infant.

 Scope and content: